obsidian-skills — What is it?

 Strengths

-• Strength 2: Adherence to the Agent Skills specification ensures compatibility with various agents.
+• Strength 2: Adheres to the Agent Skills specification for compatibility with various agents.

 Limitations

-• Limitation 1: Lack of information on the primary programming language and key dependencies may make it difficult for some developers to contribute.
+• Limitation 1: Lack of information on the primary programming language and framework used.

 Source: Synthesis of README, code structure and dependencies